 We did the research to find watches made right here in the USA, looking across a variety of categories from casual to formal and more.
-Below are our findings along with extensive details on each brand and some tips to help you find the country of origin when you’re shopping.
+Below are our findings along with extensive details on each brand, tips to help you find the country of origin when you’re shopping, and information on where some of the biggest watch companies are actually made.

 S&B (Smith & Bradley) makes tactical, dive, and casual watches.
 They are super intense about their product development too.
 For example, to come up with their SANS-13 Tactical Sport Watch, they interviewed hundreds of members of law enforcement and the armed forces to uncover all of their non-negotiables in a watch.
 Similar to Shinola, S&B watches have a Swiss movement.
 Use the code ALLAMERICAN to get 10% off your entire order.